• Home

 Quality Costs are those associated with preventing, detecting, and remediating problems to meet the expectations of a customer, the good and bad quality costs:

-• Prevention Cost involves all activities to minimize the potential for defects, including planning for quality, operator training, design and progress reviews, statistical process control, supplier certification etc.
+- Prevention Cost involves all activities to minimize the potential for defects, including planning for quality, operator training, design and progress reviews, statistical process control, and supplier certification.

-• Internal Failure Cost involves all activities to detect a defective item that needs to be reworked and retested or scrapped if deemed unusable; covers in-process scrap and rework, trouble-shooting and repairing, re-inspection and rest after rework, crashes, deadlocks, breakdowns, downtime, premium freight to offset delays, safety stock to offset process variability and inflexibility, buffer stock to offset yield losses, design changes to correct problems found in manufacturing, downgrading of materials and goods because of imperfections.
+- Internal Failure Cost involves all activities to detect a defective item that needs to be reworked and retested or scrapped if deemed unusable; it covers in-process scrap and rework, trouble-shooting and repairing, re-inspection and rest after rework, as well as crashes, deadlocks, breakdowns, downtime, premium freight to offset delays, safety stock to offset process variability and inflexibility, buffer stock to offset yield losses, design changes to correct product instabilities, downgrading of materials and goods because of imperfections.

 Quality Performance Review Based on Scorecard to Identify Abnormalities

-The balanced scorecard (BSC) is a strategic planning and management tool to communicate plans and targets, schedule resources, prioritize activities, and monitor progress towards strategic targets.
+The balanced scorecard is a strategic planning and management tool to communicate plans and targets, schedule resources, prioritize quality improvement actions, and monitor progress towards strategic quality targets.
 The scorecard is “balanced” when reviewing operational measures and performance enablers, in addition to financial measures.
-The BSC framework gives an organization a way to “connect the dots” between quality planning, quality management, and quality impact based on key performance indicators (KPIs) to accomplish the quality mission, vision, and strategy of the organization.
-Below an example of an manufacturing scorecard which tracks
+The framework gives an organization a way to “connect the dots” between quality planning, performance measurement, performance management, and impact verification based on key performance indicators (KPIs) to accomplish the quality mission, vision, and strategy.
+Below an example of an manufacturing scorecard that focuses on three areas of performance improvement:

 Project Failure Analysis to Identify Root Causes Using the Defect Tree

 The logic tree is a key tool to analyze defects, uncover their causes, and develop quality improvement actions.
-The example below the analysis of unsuccessful projects: 48% projects failed due to the commutative defects in objectives (24%), processes (15%), and resourcing (9%).
+The example below analyzes the causes for unsuccessful projects: 48% projects failed due to defects in objectives (24%), processes (15%), and resourcing (9%).
 The analysis shows that ambiguous objectives caused 5% project failures.
-By clarifying objectives, using the SMART framework, this cause can be effectively addressed.
+By clarifying objectives, using the SMART framework, this cause can be effectively addressed in the quality improvement plan.

-Systematic Defect Reduction Lowers Risks and Costs in Manufacturing and Health Care
+Systematic Defect Reduction Lowers Costs and Complaints in Manufacturing and Health Care

 Beverage Production: PDCA Cuts Non-Quality Costs